What is a 30-year fixed mortgage?

 - Mortgage term: 30 years is a common mortgage term and the longest that lenders generally offer for a mortgage loan.
 Shorter terms include 15, 20 and 25 years.
 The term establishes the amount of time it will take to pay your mortgage in full if you make every scheduled payment.

-- Interest rate: Expressed a percentage, a fixed rate refers to an interest rate that is charged on the loan for the entire term.
+- Interest rate: Expressed as a percentage, a fixed rate refers to an interest rate that is charged on the loan for the entire term.
 So, for a 30-year fixed-rate mortgage, you’ll have the same interest rate for all 30 years it takes to repay the loan.

 Fixed-rate mortgage payments